nikitavoloboev/data/focusing/focusing.md

 The things I work on are events I have set in [Fantastical](../macOS/apps/fantastical.md).
 The events can be meetings or projects I have set.
 Some common events include:

 - 2Do (☑️) - I open [2Do](../macOS/apps/2do.md) and work through the most prioritized tasks for `Today` or `Starred`.
-- Ideas (✨) - I pick an idea from [Trello](https://trello.com/b/alB1ryRP) and make it.
-- OSS (💻) - I work through 2Do tasks with `pr` tag or work on open issues/prs I have on GitHub.
+- Code (💻) - I work through 2Do tasks with `pr` tag or work on open issues/prs I have on GitHub or build an idea from [Trello](https://trello.com/b/alB1ryRP).
 - Learn (📖) - I learn a topic from one of the currently active topics on [Trello](https://trello.com/b/cu32qF3q).

 At the end of the 80 min focus session, [Timing](../macOS/apps/timing.md) shows up automatically and I say which projects I worked on in this 80 min period.